 Registration details will be available here as courses are scheduled.
-For more information or for assistance in coordinating a course or conference, contact Brenda Putz, TETAF Director.
+For more information or for assistance in coordinating a course or conference, contact Brenda Putz, TETAF Vice President of Operations.

 Continuing TETAF’s commitment to the Stop the Bleed campaign, we will continue to offer BCon (bleeding control) courses throughout the year.
 This course has been developed for direct training for immediate responders (lay personnel) and professional first responders in external hemorrhage control in response to a call from the Hartford Consensus for direct training.

 This course is designed to improve the skill sets of the data entry specialist specific to data input, data abstraction and statistical reporting, which are used to improve the state’s emergency care system.
-Registration is now open.
+Register Now!